Upcoming Scientific Fieldwork: 2017 and Beyond

 Paleoclimate scientists William D’Andrea and Nicholas Balascio will look into natural factors that may have influenced the growth of northern agriculture and rise of violent Viking chieftains during the Iron Age, ca. 500 BC to 1100 AD.
 The arctic Lofoten Islands were marginal for farming, so inhabitants were probably susceptible to small temperature swings, as well changes in sea level (2 to 3 meters higher in the Iron Age than today).
 Here, powerful Viking rulers and their predecessors left behind hundreds of dwellings, boathouses and other structures.
 How did they influence the land, and vice versa, as Viking culture took hold?
 Why did Viking chiefdoms collapse?
 D’Andrea and Balascio will take cores from the bottoms of deep lakes surrounding one major chieftain’s domain, and analyze them for changes in vegetation, livestock and use of fire that might help with such questions.
 The team will also mine extensive untapped Norwegian archaeological archives from digs dating to the 1980s, and synthesize the information with the climate data.

 Naturally occurring arsenic is a major problem in wells across southeast Asia, and despite mitigation efforts since the 1990s, many people are still exposed.
 Geochemist Alexander van Geen and colleagues have studied the causes and possible mitigation measures for years.
 In March, they will conduct drilling in India’s northern Punjab province to assess not only arsenic, but apparent naturally occurring high levels of fluoride.
 In May, they will visit farmers in Bangladesh to assess the effects of arsenic-laced water on rice yields, and field experiments to replace arsenic-laden soil.
-In April or September, van Geen and geochemist Ben Bostick will conduct drilling near Hanoi, to study how massive groundwater pumping is pulling arsenic plumes ever closer to the city water supply.
+In September, van Geen and geochemist Ben Bostick will conduct drilling near Hanoi, to study how massive groundwater pumping is pulling arsenic plumes ever closer to the city water supply; this trip is conjunction with colleagues from Massachusetts Institute of Technology.
 Videos and story on Asian geological and health studies / Arsenic pollution near Hanoi / U.S. wells tainted by arsenic

 CLIMATE AND THE FATE OF NORTHERN WILDLIFE Tagging migratory birds, northern Alberta MID-APRIL 2017, continuing 2018